 - receive a briefing from staff on a new council initiative

 - meet with police and councillors to discuss community safety

-- read reports before chairing the governing body's monthly meeting
+- read reports before chairing the monthly Governing Body meeting

 - attend a fundraiser for Starship Hospital.